International-Data-Spaces-Association/idsa/README.md

 # 🌐 International Data Spaces Association (IDSA) on GitHub

 **International Data Spaces Association (IDSA)** brings together [around 200 organizations](https://internationaldataspaces.org/we/members/) building a trusted and interoperable data economy based on **data sovereignty**.
-Together, we define, implement, and evolve the **global standard for data spaces** — enabling organizations to share data on a secure and sovereign fashion.
+Together, we define, specify and evolve the **global standard for data spaces** — enabling organizations to share data on a secure and sovereign fashion.

 ---